giancarlopetrini/nemprovision/README.md

 ### Getting Started

 To initialize the db and run the first time: `npm install && npm run new`
-*This will clean out any artifacts in the `walletdb` folder. **Do not** perform if migrating an existing implementation to a new server/deployment!*
+*This will clean out any artifacts in the `walletdb` folder. **Do not** perform if migrating an existing implementation to a new server/deployment without backing up `walletdb` first!*

 On subsequent starts, use:
 `npm run dev` for use with NEM testnet